hyprland-community/hyprtheme/README.md

 works with themes installed at `~/.config/hypr/themes`

 ## theme.toml
-this file is required to be present at the root of yourtheme folder
+this file is required to be present at the root of your theme folder

 > example toml
 ```toml